fission/fission/README.md

 ## Get Help & Community Meeting

-Fission is a project by [many contributors](https://github.com/fission/fission/graphs/contributors).
+Fission is a project of [many contributors](https://github.com/fission/fission/graphs/contributors).
 Reach us on [slack](https://join.slack.com/t/fissionio/shared_invite/enQtOTI3NjgyMjE5NzE3LTllODJiODBmYTBiYWUwMWQxZWRhNDhiZDMyN2EyNjAzMTFiYjE2Nzc1NzE0MTU4ZTg2MzVjMDQ1NWY3MGJhZmE) or [twitter](https://twitter.com/fissionio).

 A regular community meeting takes place every other Thursday at 09:00 AM PT (Pacific Time).
 [Convert to your local timezone](http://www.thetimezoneconverter.com/?t=09:00&tz=PT%20%28Pacific%20Time%29).

 Meeting Link: https://zoom.us/j/413921817

-The meeting agenda for next meeting and notes from past meetings are maintained in [this document](https://docs.google.com/document/d/1E-xw4KJgka4sUpETHxr9BJBYntzrtxlAN_CE3Wt8kws).
-You are welcome to join to discuss direction of project, design and implementation reviews and general questions about project etc.
+The meeting agenda for the next meeting and notes from past meetings are maintained in [this document](https://docs.google.com/document/d/1E-xw4KJgka4sUpETHxr9BJBYntzrtxlAN_CE3Wt8kws).
+You are welcome to join to discuss direction of the project, design and implementation reviews and general questions about the project, etc.

 ## Official Releases